duckytran2k6/CLI_QuackyENC/Linux_Instruction.md

     - unzip QuackyENC-1.0.0.zip
     - cd QuackyENC-1.0.0
 2. Locate the .deb file: QuackyENC-1.0.0.deb
-3. Install the .deb package: sudo apt install ./QuackyENC-1.0.0.deb
+3. Install the tool: sudo dpkg -i QuackyENC-1.0.0.deb
-4. Verify the installation: QuackyENC -h
+4. Fix any missing dependencies of the tool (recommended): sudo apt-get install -f

+### ⚙️ **Step 3: Check the tool functionality:**
+- After installing the tool, execute these commands to verify the installation:
+   1. QuackyENC -h -> This will show you every available commands of the tool.
+   2. Once you execute the command, you should see a list of available commands of the tool which can be executed in the order: QuackyENC [COMMAND] [OPTION]